Adult ADHD Treatment in NYC

 What is adult attention deficit disorder?

-Many adults may suffer from ADHD and not know it.
+Many adults may suffer from ADD/ ADHD and not know it.
 Like ADHD in children and teens, ADHD in adults can make life challenging.
 ADHD can make it difficult for adults to feel organized, enjoy their work, or be punctual.
 Adults with ADHD may have trouble in relationships.
 The disorder can also make adults feel restless.
 Problems generally associated with ADHD include inattention, hyperactivity, and impulsive behavior.
-Adults with ADHD can struggle with difficulties in one or more areas of daily life.
+Adults with attention deficit hyperactivity disorder can struggle with difficulties in one or more areas of daily life.